Illustration showing inside of body from neck to chest

 That experience made volunteering for Anatomy for Change an easy decision for Melton.
 “I wanted to participate to help facilitate the excitement for medicine that I felt when studying anatomy,” she says.
 “I want to be a part of that bridge for students by showing them anatomy up close, talking through cases, and answering questions about medical school.”

 Bhurgri and Osman will soon be able to answer questions about medical school as well.
-Both will begin medical school at the UW this fall.
+Both will begin medical school at the UW in July.
 They will hand over the coordination of Anatomy for Change to new coordinators, Beatrice Asomaning (BS, Biology, 2023) and Emily Buak (BS, Biology, 2023).

 Of course, Self will remain a constant as the program continues.
 But she is quick to emphasize that the key to the success of the program has been — and will continue to be — the commitment of undergraduates leading the effort.